jagadish3003/Business-Insights-360/README.md

 # Data Analytics with PowerBi

-Welcome to our Data Analytics repository!
-We use PowerBi to gather insights for smarter decisions.
-Here's what we've achieved:
+Welcome to  Data Analytics repository!
+I use PowerBi to gather insights for smarter decisions.
+Here's what I've achieved:

-## What We Do
+## What I Do

-Our mission is to use data to make better decisions in finance, sales, marketing, and supply chain.
+My mission is to use data to make better decisions in finance, sales, marketing, and supply chain.

 ## Explore Finances